Muzna-alkhen/Car-management-Springboot-Application/README.md

+# Description :

-The project is a simple car dealership center management system that focuses on non-functional requirements in network applications using  springboot framework.
+**The project is a simple car dealership center management system that focuses on non-functional requirements in network applications using springboot framework.**

 The application includes features for some parts: